 #4 Replace Dated Fixtures, Fluorescent Lighting, Fans and Faucets

 Fixtures, faucets and fluorescent lighting can make an otherwise updated house look dated.
 Even if nothing else needs to be done to the house to update it, home buyers will still see the house as a Grandma special if the fans, fixtures and faucets are dated.
-You can get a decent fan for $100-$150, bathroom faucets usually run anywhere from $50-$100 and kitchen faucets usually $75-$200.
-If you don’t have the money or inclination to do a full remodel, replacing dated faucets and fixtures will give the allusion of an update at a fraction of the cost.
+You can get a decent fan for $100-$200, bathroom faucets usually run anywhere from $75-$125 and kitchen faucets usually $75-$200.
+Make sure you replace bathroom tile setters if you see any kind of mold formations between them.
+If you don’t have the money or inclination to do a full remodel, replacing dated faucets and fixtures will give the illusion of an update at a fraction of the cost.

 #5 Replace Old Appliances and Cabinet Hardware

-Appliances, especially if mismatched, can make an otherwise acceptable kitchen look dated.
+Appliances, especially if mismatched, can make an otherwise acceptable kitchen look dated and in need of kitchen remodeling services.
 Replacing old appliances with a stainless steel set will generate a return on your investment.
 Refurbished appliances are ok for most homes and are a good option if you’re looking to save money.
 If you have a more expensive home, you might want to consider a higher quality appliance.

 Have handles on your cabinets?
 Are they modern looking or dated?
 If they’re dated, you might consider replacing existing hardware for a more modern look.
 If you have a drill or electric screwdriver, you can complete this pretty inexpensively in an afternoon.